 As with most things trail-running related, common sense and good judgement goes a long way.
 Knowing your dog’s limits, where it’s appropriate to take them and what he or she isn’t comfortable with is important – in our case this currently means we choose not to go trail running with our dog anywhere we are likely to encounter horseback riders, or bicycles on a narrow trail.
 Our dog has not had experience with horses yet and doesn’t like being close to bicycles, so we avoid putting him in the position where he may spook a horse or get worried about bikes whizzing past him.

-Having had too many challenging encounters with off-leash dogs on busy/popular trails, we try to only take our dog trail running early in the morning and on quieter trails, where there are likely to be fewer people around.
-If you really want to avoid other people altogether, going on trails early in the morning AND when it’s raining is a great time to get out.
+Having had too many challenging encounters with off-leash dogs on busy/popular trails, we try to only take our dog running early in the morning and on quieter trails, where there are likely to be fewer people around.
+If you really want to avoid other people altogether when you run your dog, going on trails early in the morning AND when it’s raining is a great time to get out.
 Although, it pretty much guarantees you will need to bathe your dog after your run 🙂 See below for more on that!

 Running with your dog off-leash